Quick Answer

 Table of Contents

-- Scoring Tasks for Automation Potential
+- Scoring tasks for automation potential

-- Matching Tasks to the Right Tools
+- Matching admin tasks to the right automation tools

-- Calculate Your ROI
+- Calculate your automation ROI

-- What the Community Says
+- What the trades automation community says

 The Federation of Small Businesses found that 14% of UK small businesses spend more than one full working day per week on regulatory paperwork alone.
 That does not include quoting, invoicing, or job scheduling.
 For a 10-person trades firm paying staff an average of £18 per hour, that is over £900 per week vanishing into admin.